matplotlib/mplcairo/README.rst

 .. [#] pybind11 is technically only a build-time requirement, but I'd rather not use ``setup_requires``.

-**NOTE**: Do *not* build Matplotlib with the "local FreeType" option set (i.e., do not set the ``MPLLOCALFREETYPE`` environment variable, and do not set the ``local_freetype`` entry in ``setup.cfg``).
+**NOTE**: Matplotlib builds with the "local FreeType" option set (i.e., with the ``MPLLOCALFREETYPE`` environment variable set, or with the ``local_freetype`` entry set in ``setup.cfg``) are **not** supported.
 This option will statically link to a fixed version of FreeType, which may be different from the version of FreeType that cairo is built against, causing binary incompatibilites.
+In particular, PyPI wheels are built with this option, and are thus (unfortunately) **not** supported.

 Building
 ========